Farmer in the Classroom

 Wonder Worms!

-Suggested Grade Levels: Preschool-3rd grade
+Suggested Grade Levels: PreK-8th grade

 Seeds and Me

 Are seeds only for planting?
 No!
 We use seeds every day!
 We will explore familiar seeds, learn where they come from, and even dissect a seed to discover what’s inside!
-Suggested Grade Levels: PreK to 5

 The Buzz on Pollination